- Location: Southeast of Birmingham in Warwickshire County

 William Shakespeare was born in 1564 in a timbered farmhouse of Tudor architecture bought by his father in 1556.
 Other significant places associated with Shakespeare include New Place where Shakespeare lived and died, Hall’s Croft where Shakespeare’s daughter Susanna stayed, Anne Hathaway’s Cottage where his wife stayed before her marriage, Palmer’s Farm — his mother’s family home, and Nash’s House.

-In the gardens of New Palace, Royal Shakespeare Rooms a small theater was built in early 19th century which ultimately defunct in the 1860s.
+In the gardens of New Palace, Royal Shakespeare Rooms a small theater was built in the early 19th century which ultimately defunct in the 1860s.
 To celebrate the 300th birthday of Shakespeare, Charles Edward Flower built a Tercentenary Theater which eventually was replaced by Shakespeare Memorial Theater.
 This was burnt down in 1926 and later rebuilt as the Royal Shakespeare Theater in 1961.
-The 'Swan' modeled on Elizabethan theater, and RSC Courtyard Theater are other two smaller theaters run by Royal Shakespeare Company.
+The ‘Swan’ modeled on Elizabethan theater, and RSC Courtyard Theater is the other two smaller theaters run by Royal Shakespeare Company.

 Stratford Butterfly Farm, Bancroft Gardens, and the Witchcraft and Wizardology Museum are the other attractions of this town.
 The Holy Trinity Church beside the Avon is a frequented place throughout the year.